shreyapandit/pose-data-collection/README.md

 #### Note:
 - Close out the RGB tracking as soon as you are done because almost ~3GB data is saved per minute.

-#### TODO
-- [ ] Currently, we should manually click on "save" for downloading the skeleton json files.
-This should be fixed and skeleton data should be saved automatically.
-- [ ] Aligning the depth, RGB, and skeleton image streams both in terms of resolution as well as distance
-- [ ] Adding the stop and start button so that after every 3 repetition of each exercise we can stop the capture
-- [ ] Looking into more organized format for folder rather than Download folder such as "Person1-Ex2-Date"
-- [ ] Visualizing the Skeleton data on the RGB data because the Skeleton information shown on the Web screen is not very exact.